sadeeshan910/react-typescript-template/README.md

-# React Typescript Template With eslint and prettier
+# React Typescript Template with Eslint and Prettier

 A simple React project setup using TypeScript, ESLint, Prettier, and Vite for fast development.